dgraph-io/dgraph/wiki/content/query-language/fragments.md

     parent = "query-language"
 +++

-The `fragment` keyword lets you to define new fragments that can be referenced in a query, per the [GraphQL specification](https://facebook.github.io/graphql/#sec-Language.Fragments).
+The `fragment` keyword lets you define new fragments that can be referenced in a query, per the [GraphQL specification](https://facebook.github.io/graphql/#sec-Language.Fragments).
 Fragments allow for the reuse of common repeated selections of fields, reducing duplicated text in the DQL documents.
 Fragments can be nested inside fragments,